-(a) To adopt the Recommendation on Training and Qualifications of Officers and Ratings of Oil Tankers, annexed to this Resolution;
+- Resolves: - (a) To adopt the Recommendation on Training and Qualifications of Officers and Ratings of Oil Tankers, annexed to this Resolution;

-- (b) To urge all Governments concerned to give effect to the contents of this Recommendation as soon as practicable, - Invites the Inter-Governmental Maritime Consultative Organization: - (a) To keep this Recommendation under review and to bring any future amendments to the attention of all Governments concerned: - (b) To communicate this Resolution to all Governments invited to the Conference.
+- To urge all Governments concerned to give effect to the contents of this Recom- - (b) To urge all Governments concerned to give effect to the contents of this Recommendation as soon as practicable, Invites the later Concernmental Maritime Concentration Operation.

+- (a) To keep this Recommendation under review and to bring any future amendments to the attention of all Governments concerned; - (b) To communicate this Resolution to all Governments invited to the Conference.